Anti-smoking Australia prevails in dry run of WTO dispute

 Two top academic lawyers presented the arguments at the Graduate Institute in Geneva, a stone’s throw from the WTO, where Ukraine, Cuba, Honduras and the Dominican Republic are trying to overturn Australia’s radical tobacco packaging law.

-Australia introduced the law late last year, requiring cigarette packs to be uniformly dark brown, emblazoned with health warnings, and with the name of the product printed in a standardized small font, with no colors or logos.
+Australia introduced the law late last year, requiring cigarette packs to be uniformly dark brown, emblazoned with health warnings, and with the name of the product printed in a standardised small font, with no colours or logos.

 Legal experts present at Tuesday’s academic debate said the arguments were likely to be similar to the ones deployed when the case is litigated behind closed doors at the WTO.